Our mission is to foster a community of book lovers who cherish freedom of speech and British values.

 Western Core

 - Freedom: Individual liberty - free speech, free thought, free markets.
 Think Magna Carta, the Bill of Rights, or Orwell’s prophetic warnings against tyranny.
-It’s the right to say and think what you believe, unbowed.
+It’s the right to say and think what you believe.

 - Truth: Facing reality head-on - reason over dogma, facts over feelings.
 It’s Scruton’s push for clarity, Starkey’s unfiltered history, or the West’s scientific and legal traditions.
 No fluff, just what’s real.